mrees791/weather-app/README.md

 ### Modules
 * WeatherApp - The Weather app itself including the GUI.
 Uses MVVM design pattern along with the MVVM Light Toolkit.
 * WeatherLibrary - A small, reusable library with models needed for the OpenWeatherMap and Zippopotamus APIs.
-* WeatherTests - Contains unit tests for the WeatherLibrary.
+* WeatherLibrary.Tests - Contains unit tests for the WeatherLibrary.

 ### Built With